Thank you for your interest in graduate study in Computer Science and Engineering at the University of Michigan.

 M.S. program must be submitted and complete by:

-We will notify admitted students in March and April.
+For both the Ph.D. and the Masters programs, we will notify admitted students from February through April.
 Please let us know whether you accept by May 1.

 CSE offers two graduate degree programs.
 The M.S. program lasts about two years and requires 30 credit-hours of graduate-level coursework.
 The Ph.D. program lasts about five years and involves coursework plus substantial independent research, culminating in a dissertation. — Graduate Program Brochure (pdf) | EECS Courses | EECS Faculty | Student Life | International Center